Difference Between a Capital Lease and an Operating Lease

 Because they are considered assets, capital leases may be eligible for depreciation.
 If you want to lease but want the benefit of depreciating the asset, check with your tax adviser before you enter into a capital lease, to be sure it meets the criteria to be depreciable.
 Some capital leases may not be eligible for accelerated depreciation (bonus depreciation or Section 179 deductions).

-Operating leases, sometimes called service leases are used for short-term leasing and often for assets that are high-tech or in which the technology changes often, like computer and office equipment.
+Operating leases, sometimes called service leases are used for short-term leasing (less than a year in length) and often for assets that are high-tech or in which the technology changes, like computer and office equipment.
+The rental cost of an operating lease is considered an operating expense.

 The lessee uses the property but does not take on the benefits or drawbacks of ownership, which are retained by the lessor.